DocumentWDP-7

 user_service // valid: typical service name

-waddling_lang_tool // valid: 18 chars
+waddling_lang_tool // valid: 18 characters

-tokio // valid: short, well-known name
+tokio // valid: concise, well-known name

 8.4 Invalid Examples

-Auth_lib // invalid: uppercase not allowed
+Auth_lib // invalid: uppercase characters not permitted

-auth-lib // invalid: hyphen not allowed
+auth-lib // invalid: hyphen not permitted

-auth.lib // invalid: period not allowed
+auth.lib // invalid: period not permitted

-auth/lib // invalid: slash not allowed
+auth/lib // invalid: slash not permitted

-_auth_lib // invalid: cannot start with underscore
+_auth_lib // invalid: MUST NOT start with underscore

-2auth_lib // invalid: cannot start with digit
+2auth_lib // invalid: MUST NOT start with digit

-auth lib // invalid: space not allowed
+auth lib // invalid: space not permitted

-this_is_a_very_long_namespace_name // invalid: 33 chars - too long
+this_is_a_very_long_namespace_name // invalid: 33 characters exceeds maximum

 9. Validation Rules#